awslabs/kinesis-aggregation/java/KinesisDeaggregator/README.md

         }
 ```

-## Batch Deaggregation

 For those whole prefer simple method call and response mechanisms, the `KplDeaggregator` also provides two static `deaggregate` methods that either take in a single aggregated Kinesis record or a list of aggregated Kinesis records and deaggregate them synchronously in bulk.
 For example:

 ```
 try